 Modeling operations often perturb a model's layout.
 Layout readjustment is usually needed, and represents a tedious activity if performed manually.
 Although achieving a proper layout of a Simulink model is deemed very important, there does not exist a comprehensive commercial automatic layout tool for Simulink models.
-The Auto Layout Tool reuses a graph drawing algorithm as implemented in the open source tool Graphviz to achieve a proper layout of Simulink models.
-The tool resizes models' blocks based on number of inputs and outputs, and organizes the signal lines such that the number of crossings is minimized.
+For Matlab R2015b or later Matlab versions, the Auto Layout Tool can leverage two different layout engines: a user can choose between Graphviz (a third-party open source tool for drawing graphs) and Matlab’s built-in layout capability.
+For versions prior to Matlab R2015b, the Auto Layout Tool can use only Graphviz to achieve a proper layout of Simulink models.
+The Auto Layout Tool resizes models' blocks based on number of inputs and outputs, and organizes the signal lines such that the number of crossings is minimized.
 The tool also supports a number of minor yet very practical transformations: transforming a From/Goto connection to a signal line connection (and back), as well as flattening of a model’s hierarchy.

 For installation instructions and instructions on how to use the tool, see doc/AutoLayout/AutoLayout_UserGuide.pdf.

 For more about the capabilities of the tool and how it can be used in model-based development with Simulink, see the following two papers:

 Vera Pantelic, Steven Postma, Mark Lawford, Alexandre Korobkine, Bennett Mackenzie, Jeff Ong, Marc Bender, "A Toolset for Simulink: Improving Software Engineering Practices in Development with Simulink," Proceedings of 3rd International Conference on Model-Driven Engineering and Software Development (MODELSWARD 2015), SCITEPRESS, 2015, 50-61.
 (Best Paper Award)